Phase 1 Environmental Site Assessment (Phase I ESA)

 Suspicious Low-Cost Phase 1 ESAs

 A low-cost Phase 1 Environmental Site Assessment is typically below the required standard.
-Usually, a low-costing Phase 1 ESA contains major errors and omissions.
-In fact, errors on a critical assessment like this can result in expensive legal and regulatory agency fees.
+Usually, a low-cost Phase 1 ESA contains major errors and omissions.
+Errors on a critical assessment like this can result in expensive legal and regulatory agency fees.
 Moreover, there may be a requirement to clean up any contamination that is unforeseeable by the faulty Phase 1 Investigation ESA.
-Consumers should be aware of fair industry pricing of a Phase I Environmental Site Assessment reports.
+Consumers should be aware of fair industry pricing of Phase I Environmental Site Assessment reports.

-Case Example (The Year 2018, Los Angeles, CA): Company-A is commissioned to conduct an environmental review on a property.
-Company-B prepared a low-cost Phase I Environmental Assessment report on the same property two years before.
-During the review, Company-A found significant errors and omissions.
-The low-cost report by Company-B missed that there had been a gasoline station and underground storage tanks on the property for over a decade.
-Consequently, the low-cost Phase 1 Environmental Assessment report by Company-B disqualifies under the Innocent Landowner Liability Protection Policy.
-And the owner of the property is faced with high legal costs and cleanup responsibilities.
+Case Example (The Year 2018, Los Angeles, CA): Company A is commissioned to conduct an environmental review on a property.
+Company B prepared a low-cost Phase I Environmental Assessment report on the same property two years before.
+During the review, Company A found significant errors and omissions.
+The low-cost report by Company B missed that there had been a gasoline station and underground storage tanks on the property for over a decade.
+Consequently, the low-cost Phase 1 Environmental Assessment report by Company B was disqualified under the Innocent Landowner Liability Protection Policy.
+The owner of the property is faced with high legal costs and cleanup responsibilities.

 Environmental Questionnaire